ckcollab/ericcarmichael/content/best pycon 2014 videos.md

 I have been binge watching Pycon 2014 videos and I thought I might as well make that productive somehow, so here's a list of the best videos (in my *very humble* opinion)!

-I haven't watched every single one so please be sure to recommend your favorites in the comments!
+I haven't watched every single Pycon video so please be sure to recommend your favorites in the comments!

 <style>